 Now that they have completed the original proof of concept and started to proceed at full speed with additional bots, some of their next steps for Intelligent Automation include the following:

 - The review recommended target areas and output

 - Decide on business priority and order of execution

 - Develop RPA roadmap

-- Engage automation partner and stand up project team
+- Engage automation partners and stand up a project team

 - Kick-off detailed design phase

 A poll of Peeriosity member companies was recently administered in conjunction with this PeercastTM.
 The first of two poll questions looked at the status of developing a business case for IA technology, with 36% indicating that the business case for a major IA initiative had been approved.
 Another 32% of the surveyed companies have an approved business case, but just for the initial pilot.
 Of the remaining 32% of the companies, 16% have a business case under development, while another 16% have not yet developed one at this point in time.

 The second poll question then addressed what organization within the company had primary responsibility for the development of the Intelligent Automation business case.
 Functional organizations, such as Finance and HR, were the most popular response, with 43% of the companies using that approach.
 This was closely followed by Shared Services, at 35%, which, when considering the transactional nature typically found in that type of organization, would make sense.
 Interestingly, Information Technology only fills this role at 17% of the companies.